dougeby/IntuneDocs/intune/certficates-pfx-configure.md

   The NDES certificate connector also supports Federal Information Processing Standard (FIPS) mode.
 FIPS isn't required, but you can issue and revoke certificates when it's enabled.

-- **PFX Certificates Connector for Microsoft Intune**:
+- **PFX Certificate Connector for Microsoft Intune**:
    If you plan to use S/MIME email encryption, use the Intune portal to download the connector for *Imported PFX certificates*.
 Go to **Device configuration** > **Certificate Connectors** > **Add**, and follow the *Steps to install connector for Imported PFX certificates*.
 Use the download link in the portal to start download of the installer **PfxCertificateConnectorBootstrapper.exe**.

   This connector handles requests for PFX files imported to Intune for S/MIME email encryption for a specific user.

   This connector can automatically update itself when new versions become available.
 To use the update capability, you must:
-  - Install the Imported PFX Certificates Connector for Microsoft Intune on your server.
+  - Install the Imported PFX Certificate Connector for Microsoft Intune on your server.
   - To automatically receive important updates, ensure firewalls are open that allow the connector to contact **autoupdate.msappproxy.net** on port **443**.